 Reflecting telescopes can be used to view brighter planets and stars in astronomy.
-A refracting telescope on he other hand is made up of lenses that refract light rays.
+A refracting telescope, on the other hand, is made up of lenses that refract light rays.

 Having both reflecting and refracting telescopes on hand will allow you to see more stars and planets.

 Choosing A Refractor

 Choosing this type of telescope will allow you to do daytime viewing.
 Fitting your refracting telescope with an image rectifier will give you better daytime viewing.

-Another plus of using a refracting telescope is that you will be able to see the stars and planets in greater details.
-A refracting telescope also allows you to see things in greater contrast and you will see higher emissions of light through this kind of telescope.
+Another plus of using a refracting telescope is that you will see the stars and planets in greater detail.
+A refracting telescope also allows you to see things in greater contrast, and you will see higher emissions of light through this kind of telescope.

-If on the other hand you decide that between reflecting and refracting telescopes you would prefer a reflecting telescope then this also has other advantages.
-A reflecting telescope will allow you to see galaxies and nebulae and other lower light objects.
+If, on the other hand, you decide that between reflecting and refracting telescopes, you would prefer a reflecting telescope, then this also has other advantages.
+A reflecting telescope will allow you to see galaxies and nebulae, and other lower light objects.